SOFTS-London cocoa rises to record high as supplies tighten

 SUGAR

-* Dealers were awaiting cane and sugar production data for the Centre-South of Brazil covering the second half of October, which is expected to be released during the next few days.
+* Sugar production in centre-south Brazil in the second half of October totalled 2.35 million metric tons, up 9.4% from the same period last year, Brazil sugar industry group UNICA reported on Friday.

-* A survey of analysts issued by S&P Global Commodity Insights put sugar production in the period at 2.35 million metric tons, up 9.5% year-on-year.
+* Production was in line with the consensus of a survey of analysts issued by S&P Global Commodity Insights.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net ))